Table of Contents

-Having a business services bond is a great way of letting customers, clients, and partners know that you take crime very seriously and that you are committed to keeping their money, property, and other assets safe when they are interacting with your business in any other way.
+Having a business services bond is a great way of letting customers, clients, and partners know that you take crime very seriously and are committed to keeping their money, property, and other assets safe when interacting with your business in any other way.

 If your business offers pension plans as part of your employee benefits program, then you are required by the Employee Retirement Income Security Act (ERISA) of 1974 to take out a fidelity bond for your pension plan trustees to provide coverage equal to at least 10% of the plan’s total assets.